-The height of tradition at Yale (216 feet and 284 steps to the roof), the tower's cornerstone was dedicated in 1917 exactly 200 years after the first stone for the first Yale building in New Haven was placed.
+is the height of tradition at Yale (216 feet and 284 steps to the roof).
+The tower's cornerstone was dedicated in 1917 exactly 200 years after the first stone for the first Yale building in New Haven was placed.
 Designed by James Gamble Rogers and completed in 1921, Harkness holds a 54-bell, 43-ton carillon rung daily by students in the Yale University Guild of Carillonneurs.
 Statues of Elihu Yale and others plus four student-gargoyles keep watch from on high.

-end their time at Yale where Yale itself began.
+Old Campus Students begin and end their time at Yale where Yale itself began.
 Most freshmen live here in the residences that border Old Campus, which is also where their commencement takes place four years later.